Markin-Wang/MGANet/README.md

 ## Training scripts for MGANet with the backbone network Densenet161.
-Train the model on the Soybean dataset
+Train the model on the Soybean dataset.
+We run our experiments on 4x2080Ti/4x1080Ti with the batchsize of 32.

     $ python train.py --dataset soybean --lr 0.05 --backbone_class densenet161